gemc/home/_documentation/sensitivity/workflow.md

 Which banks are written is governed by the `HitBitSet` set in `defineReadoutSpecs()`.

+### Suppressing detector output

+*Upcoming in the next release.*

+Use %%no_digitized%% and %%no_true_info%% to disable either output path for selected detectors.
+Each option accepts %%none%% (the default), %%all%%, or a comma- or whitespace-separated list of detector names:

+    gemc detector.yaml -no_digitized="ftof, ecal" -no_true_info=dc

+- **%%no_digitized%%** prevents %%digitizeHit()%% from running for the selected detectors, so they produce no digitized output.
+Their true information is still collected unless they are also selected by
+  %%no_true_info%%.
+- **%%no_true_info%%** prevents %%collectTrueInformation()%% from running for the selected detectors.
+Their digitization routines still run and can produce digitized output.

+Use %%all%% to suppress one product globally, or select the same detector with both options to suppress both products.
+Detector names are the names shown in the output's detector field, such as %%flux%%, %%ftof%%, or
+%%ecal%%.

 ### Threshold and efficiency rejection

 The per-channel **threshold** and detector **efficiency** are applied on the digitized path, **after**